michaelforney/cproc/doc/extensions.md

 - **`__builtin_va_list`**: Built-in suitable for implementing the `va_list` type.
 - **`__builtin_va_start`**: Built-in suitable for implementing the `va_start` macro.

+### Nested and empty structs with flexible array members

+ISO C does not allow structures with flexible array members (or unions that contain a structure with a FAM) to be contained in a structure.
+Additionally, FAMs are not allowed as the only member in a struct, and are not allowed in unions.

+GNU C relaxes all these conditions and makes FAMs even more flexible.

 ## Missing

 ### Statement expressions